JennEYoon/datasciY/logs/logs-9.25.2020.md

 #### Oct 27 Monday:
   * Working on fastai book this week.
   * Check back with Meetup, small group.
+  * Sent invitation to WCC to join Nov Meetup fastai beginning.
+Maybe send 1 more remider on Monday before?
   * Hacktoberfest -- not going to make it this year, OK too much else to pay attention to.
   \-\-\-
   * House - Jon postponed to Nov 6 Friday.
 Wrap up soon.